wheel-sh/wheel-agent/README.md

 ### Build

-To build the Wheel Agent yourself a JDK8, Maven and Docker is needed.
-To build the Wheel Agent image simply clone this repository and run:
+To build the Wheel Agent a JDK8, Maven and Docker is needed.
+To build the container image simply clone this repository and run:

 ```
 mvn package